MicrosoftDocs/cpp-docs/docs/parallel/concrt/how-to-use-oversubscription-to-offset-latency.md

 ---
-title: "How to: Use Oversubscription to Offset Latency | Microsoft Docs" ms.custom: "" ms.date: "11/04/2016"
+title: "How to: Use Oversubscription to Offset Latency" ms.date: "11/04/2016"
-ms.technology: ["cpp-concrt"]
-ms.topic: "conceptual"
-dev_langs: ["C++"]
 helpviewer_keywords: ["oversubscription, using [Concurrency Runtime]", "using oversubscription [Concurrency Runtime]"] ms.assetid: a1011329-2f0a-4afb-b599-dd4043009a10
-author: "mikeblome"
-ms.author: "mblome"
-ms.workload: ["cplusplus"]
 ---
 # How to: Use Oversubscription to Offset Latency